Terms and conditions of service provided to Lifestyle Communities®

 If you’re on our premises to perform work, this is what you need to know.

 5.1 We’ll allow you and your workers reasonable access to and use of our premises and facilities so that you can do the work we have asked you to do.
-However, sometimes we might give you some policies or other reasonable instructions that you need to follow when accessing or using our premises and facilities, and you agree to comply with those.
+As a condition of providing access, you will be required to provide us with evidence that you have completed our training and induction process.
+However, sometimes We might also give you some policies or other reasonable instructions that you need to follow when accessing or using our premises and facilities, and you agree to comply with those.

 5.2 We would also appreciate if you did not disrupt us or our residents when you are on our premises.